Fostering a child is life-changing, for you and for the child you foster.

 Step 3: checks and initial training

 At this point, we'll start to carry out police and reference checks, which we're required to do by law.
 We'll also ask you to attend a medical with your GP.
-If all these are clear, we'll invite you to attend four evenings of training, which run one evening a week for four weeks.
-If you're a couple, you'll both need to attend all four evenings.
+If all these are clear, we'll invite you to attend our Skills to Foster preparation training which normally runs for 3 consecutive days.
+Due to the current pandemic we are now running this virtual via Microsoft Teams and is 3 consecutive mornings.
+If you're a couple, you'll both need to attend the training.

 Once you've done the training, your assessment will begin.